noahehall/theBookOfNoah/0legacy/intellij.md

   - automatically installed with intellij
   - doesnt havent any of the main editor plugins (e.g. build, run)

+### best practices

+- right click everything

 ### gotchas

 - empty package directories will be compressed
   - fkn gets me every time `poop.flush` is two directories, not one
-  - click the gear icon in the top right of hte project window and disable that dumb azz shiz
+  - click the gear icon in the top right of the project window and disable that dumb azz shiz

 ## intellij community